kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 ```

-So what this command does is download a template for a single page Vue application for use in our project.
+So what this command does is download a template for a single page Vue application for use in our project, in a folder called ``` dailyjournal```.
 We also need to install dependencies for Firebase, our backend database.
 Run the following commands:

 ```
 npm install firebase vuefire --save